Step 1: Check your eligibility

 - direct access to German universities

-This means your previous secondary school and/or university education is equivalent to a German Abitur and you can directly start studying.
+This means that your previous secondary school and/or university education is equivalent to a German Abitur and you can start studying directly.

 - indirect access to German universities

-This means your previous secondary school and/or university education is not considered equivalent to a German Abitur.
-Before you can start studying, you have to attend Studienkolleg for two semesters and pass the Feststellungsprüfung at the end.
+This means that your previous secondary school and/or university education is not considered equivalent to a German Abitur.
+Before you can start studying, you have to attend a preparatory course (Studienkolleg), which lasts two semesters, and pass the assessment test (Feststellungsprüfung) at the end.

-German language skills at DSH 2 level (German Language University Entrance Examination) on the day of enrolment at the latest.
-A lower level is acceptable when first applying.
+German language skills at DSH 2 level (German language test for admission to university) on the day of enrolment at the latest.
+A lower level is acceptable when you submit your application.

-before 1 May: German B1 or equivalent; on and from 1 May: DSH1 or B2 or equivalent.
+Before 1 May: German B1 or equivalent; on and after 1 May: DSH 1 or B2 or equivalent.

-before 1 November: German B1 or equivalent; on and from 1 November: DSH 1 or B2 or equivalent.
+Before 1 November: German B1 or equivalent; on and after 1 November: DSH 1 or B2 or equivalent.

 For some programmes different additional admission requirements apply, e. g.
-English knowledge or an internship.
-Therefore, please inform yourself carefully about the requirements for the programme(s) of your choice here.
+English skills or an internship.
+Therefore, please pay careful attention to the requirements for the programme(s) of your choice (click here for list).